FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Methodology

-with $\Phi$ denoting the chosen numerical ODE solver.
+For a general dynamical system, the NODE framework assumes the existence of an underlying continuous-time process that governs the evolution of the system states.
+To that end, we assume a hidden state $\mathbf{z}(t)\in\mathbb{R}^{n_z}$ with dynamics \updatedSecond{ } where \updatedSecond{$f_{\Theta}:\mathbb{R}^{n_z}\times\mathbb{R}^{+}\to\mathbb{R}^{n_z}$} is a neural network parameterized by $\mathbf{\Theta}$.
+The future state $\mathbf{z}(t)$ is obtained by solving the initial value problem \updatedSecond{ } with $\Phi$ denoting the chosen numerical ODE solver.
 The parameters $\mathbf{\Theta}$ are identified from trajectory data ${\mathbf{z}(t_i)}_{i=1}^n$.
 Since time steps need not be uniform, adaptive and variable-step integrators can be used, which is particularly advantageous in multibody dynamics where time scales vary widely.